Mucii/cs503/lab3/xinu-x86-qemu/README.md

 vcreate() to create a process with virtual heap. vgetmem() and vfreemem() to alocate and dealocate memory for a process with virtual heap.

-The construction of Paging is mainly in /paging
+The construction of Paging is mainly in /paging.

-pgfault.s IRS for paging, note there is not cli/sti to make writting consistent with reading
+pgfault.s IRS for paging, note there is not cli/sti to make writting consistent with reading.

 page_fault_handler.c page fault handler for paging, I use semaphore for the handler to make sure only one can access the global data.

 frame.c frame mechanics for paging, including FIFO and GCA algorithm for frame evicting.

-page.c page mechanics and paging initialization
+page.c page mechanics and paging initialization.

-bs_map.c backstore mapping
+bs_map.c backstore mapping.

-see all global definition in /include/paging.h
+see all global definition in /include/paging.h.